bookofproofs/bookofproofs.github.io/_compile/help/cheat_sheet_layouts.md

-example| |Generic examples related to another node explanation| |Explanation of another node motivation| |Motivates a mathematical concept problem| |Mathematical problem or riddle solution| |Solution to the problem or riddle epoch|Historical epoch|Lists chronologically the events related to mathematics
+example| |Generic examples related to another node explanation| |Explanation of another node motivation| |Motivates a mathematical concept person| |Person of some significance for mathematics, physics, or computer science problem| |Mathematical problem or riddle solution| |Solution to the problem or riddle epoch|Historical epoch|Lists chronologically the events related to mathematics